Pico Island Azores, Portugal Travel Guide

 Portugal'the longest lava tube, stretching over 5 kilometers (3.1 miles) with portions not private.
 It offers guided tours through impressive volcanic formations.
 Pre-booking is recommended.

-Volcanic rock formations along the coastline create natural swimming pools.
+Volcanic rock formations along the shore create natural swimming pools.
 These offer safe and unique spots for ocean swimming, shielded from the open sea.
 Popular ones include Poça das Mujas (São Roque), Cais Mourato (Madalena), Furna de Santo António (São Roque), and Ponta da Madalena.

 Most natural attractions are freely accessible.
 For Gruta das Torres, guided tours are mandatory with pre-booking recommended.
 Always be aware of sea conditions at natural pools.